 |

-Whenever we compare products, we try to highlight the pros and cons of each platform within individual categories, but this is one time where there’s no contest.
+Whenever we compare products, we try to highlight the pros and cons of each platform within each category, but this is one time when there's no contest.
 Wix is far superior in its support options.
 Both platforms offer support to your customers, but not everyone will require that feature.
 Most people building a website will likely require support themselves.

 FAQs